ordina-jworks/ordina-jworks.github.io/_posts/2017-04-19-DockerCon-LinuxKit-And-Moby.md

 Just like cars can be completely different, they can share the same chassis.
 And this is how **the Moby project** was born.
-It attempts to bring a set of standards and best practices together, Instead of spending months of work tying all these loose components together, you can now build a tool with the components you need within a few hours.
+It attempts to bring a set of standards and best practices together.
+Instead of spending months of work tying all these loose components together, you can now build a tool with the components you need within a few hours.